1. Honorary Member

 The Corporate membership is determined by the nature of function of the Internal Audit Department.

 If the department provides internal auditing services to the:

 • Holding Company and its Subsidiary Companies with common or different members of the Audit Committee, all members on this group shall be entitled to claim the benefits.

 • Holding Company only, the benefits only be enjoyed by the members of the Holding Company.
-The members of the Subsidiary company should have its own membership.
+The members of the Subsidiary company are not entitled to the benefits.
+Each subsidiary company should have its own membership.